Bumblebee202111/doubean-public/README.md

   * Sometimes topic content fails to be loaded on some low-end or large-screened devices, or of special layout (not sure which sets constraint)
   * LazyLayoutPinnableItem?
   * ...
-* Topics feed (notifications)
+* Topics feed notifications
   * Find why it is broken and fix it
   * Clarify:
     * Improper use may disturb you and drain phone battery (untested)
     * Better keep app in background
     * Mechanism: Actively query group topics (without tab_id parameter, to increase efficiency) by each group
   * “每次动态更新请求的帖子总数限制” -> ?
-  * Create reusable class for all notification settings
+  * Create reusable class for all topic notification settings
 * More subscribe/favorite/save
   * Save comments
   * Subscribe topics